argnist/StaticSaver/README.md

 ## StaticSaver

-StaticSaver is a plugin for MODx Revolution that automatically sets up the name of file and media resource of element (template, chunk, snippet, TV or plugin) when wanting to make this element be static.
+StaticSaver is a plugin for MODx Revolution that automatically sets up the name of file and media source of element (template, chunk, snippet, TV or plugin) when wanting to make this element be static.

 ## Configuration